 - Perfect for: Values-based investors, socially conscious women

 If you’re ready to build wealth on autopilot, index fund investing is one of the smartest moves you can make.
 And the good news?
 Getting started is simpler than you might think, even if you’ve never invested a dollar before.
-Here’s a step-by-step guide tailored for female entrepreneurs and beginners looking to grow their money passively in 2025.
+Here’s a step-by-step guide tailored for female entrepreneurs and beginners looking to grow their money passively.

 Step 1: Choose a User-Friendly Brokerage Platform